gallochri/gallodvb/README.md

 # gallodvb
-Pandaboard base system with Tvheadend
+Pandaboard base system with Tvheadend build with OpenBricks framework